ca16/ValidAnagrams/README.md

 1. Clone the repository into some location A.

-1. Using the terminal, navigate to A.
+1. Using the command line, navigate to A.

 1. do 'cd ValidAnagrams/src/main/java'
        (navigate to the java folder under main under src)